 Colored or White Christmas Lights?
 The Great Christmas Light Controversy

 The very first electric Christmas lights were white.
 And blue.
 And red.
-When Edison Electric Company Vice President Edward Hibbert Johnson strung together 80 electric lights to decorate his Christmas tree in 1882, he unknowingly sparked a debate that has raged seasonally ever since.
+When Edison Electric Company Vice President Edward Hibberd Johnson strung together 80 electric lights to decorate his family’s Christmas tree in 1882, he unknowingly sparked a debate that has raged seasonally ever since. (add resources link: Why do we hang lights at Christmas?)

-It seems people have very strong opinions about the color of their Christmas lights.
-Some say multicolored lights are distracting; others insist that all-white lights are too subdued.
+It seems people have intense opinions about the color of their Christmas lights.
+Some say multi-colored lights are distracting; others insist that all-white lights are too basic.

-In an effort to restore true Christmas spirit – and suppress spirited arguments during the holidays – we offer the following observations on the topic.
+To help restore true Christmas spirit – and subdue spirited arguments during the holidays – we offer the following observations on the topic.

 White Lights are Serene